dnsimple/dnsimple-python/CONTRIBUTING.md

 The following instructions uses `$VERSION` as a placeholder, where `$VERSION` is a `MAJOR.MINOR.BUGFIX` release such as `1.2.0`.

-1. Run the test suite and ensure all the tests pass.
-2. Set the version in `version.py` (located in `./dnsimple/version.py`).
+1. Set the version in `./dnsimple/version.py`.

     ```python
     version = '$VERSION'
     ```

-3. Run the test suite and ensure all tests pass: `make test`
+2. Run the test suite and ensure all tests pass: `make test`

-4. Finalize the `## master` section in `CHANGELOG.md` assigning the version.
+3. Finalize the `## master` section in `CHANGELOG.md` assigning the version.

-5. Commit and push the changes
+4. Commit and push the changes

     ```shell
     git commit -a -m "Release $VERSION"
     git push origin master
     ```

-6. Wait for the CI to complete.
+5. Wait for CI to complete.

-7. Create a signed tag.
+6. Create a signed tag.

     ```shell
     git tag -a v$VERSION -s -m "Release $VERSION"
     git push origin --tags